Egg Freezing: Helping You to Take Control of Your Fertility & Future

 What are the costs of egg freezing?

-As of October 2016, Melbourne IVF has introduced a revised fee structure to make egg freezing a more financially viable option for women.
+As of October 2016, Melbourne IVF has introduced a revised fee structure to make best practice egg freezing a more financially viable option for women.

 - Egg freezing treatment cycle: $4,990*

-- Medication costs vary between $1,500-$3,000.
-This is an estimate only, and may be higher or lower depending on the patient’s specific cycle
+- Medication costs vary between $1,500-$2,500.
+This is an estimate only, and may be higher or lower depending on the patient’s specific cycle.
+The lower limit is the more common experience but we individualise patient care appropriately to achieve best outcomes.

 - The hospital and anaesthetist fees of approximately $1,200 may be covered by private health insurance companies depending on the individual’s level of cover